CSUF News Service

 Many people gaze at the night sky in wonder and awe … but few make it past the pull of the Earth’s gravity.
 One who did is alumna Tracy Caldwell Dyson, ’93 (B.S. chemistry).
-As a NASA astronaut for more than 20 years, she has spent 188 days in space — the longest of which was a 174-day stretch aboard the International Space Shuttle in 2010, completing three space walks and 22 hours and 49 minutes of EVA — extravehicular activity (activity done outside the spacecraft).
+As a NASA astronaut for more than 20 years, she has spent 188 days in space — the longest of which was a 174-day stretch aboard the International Space Station in 2010, completing three space walks and 22 hours and 49 minutes of EVA — extravehicular activity (activity done outside the spacecraft).

 Over the years, Caldwell Dyson has made several trips back to her alma mater and recently recorded a video message to this year’s Class of 2020.

 So what was life like in the International Space Station?
 Was there a routine?

 “There is a routine but there are times when you have to prepare for a critical operation such as a space walk or docking or berthing with a robotic arm,” she said.
 “Aside from that, our routines often included a basic work day with maintenance of the shuttle, science of all ‘flavors’ including being a human subject, outreach, exercise and preparing for critical events.”

 According to Caldwell Dyson, the space walks were the most special experiences.
 “It’s so amazing,” she said.
 “Of course, you’re very focused on what you need to accomplish during that time but there is the realization that so few people get the opportunity to do what you’re doing.

 “I also felt very blessed that the cupola had just arrived when I went to the space station,” she said.
 “As you can imagine, the view was just incredible.
 It helped create an enormous sense of peace while I was there.
 I’d often go in there and look at the Earth before I went to sleep.